Creating iPTA Workflow

 This workflow starts with an engineer analyzing an initial build-up and uploading the resulting Saphir document as a seed in K-A. The iPTA workflow extracts each new relevant shut-in and applies the same parameters and model as in the seed document.
 It is also possible to run an improve on some of the model parameters.
 See Incremental PTA (iPTA) for more details.

 A Saphir file must be uploaded under the well.
-This file will serve as the seed document for iPTA.
+This file serves as the seed document for iPTA.

 A Shut-in channel must exist for the well.